-NTIA Guidance: Detail how the Eligible Entity will require prospective subgrantees to certify that they are qualified to meet the obligations associated with a Project, that prospective subgrantees will have available funds for all project costs that exceed the amount of the grant, and that prospective subgrantees will comply with all Program requirements, including service milestones.
-To the extent the Eligible Entity disburses funding to subgrantees only upon completion of the associated tasks, the Eligible Entity will require each prospective subgrantee to certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the Project until such time as the Eligible Entity authorizes additional disbursements.
+- NTIA Guidance: Detail how the Eligible Entity will require prospective subgrantees to certify that they are qualified to meet the obligations associated with a Project, that prospective subgrantees will have available funds for all project costs that exceed the amount of the grant, and that prospective subgrantees will comply with all Program requirements, including service milestones.
+To the extent the Eligible Entity disburses funding to subgrantees only upon completion of the associated tasks, the Eligible Entity will require each prospective subgrantee to certify that it has and will continue to have sufficient financial resources to cover its eligible costs for the Project until such time as the Eligible Entity authorizes additional disbursements. - Response: -- Response: Consistent with the NOFO, the VCBB intends to require that all prospective subgrantees include with their proposals financial statements from the most recent fiscal year that are audited by an independent certified public accountant.
+If the prospective subgrantee has not been audited during the normal course of business, the VCBB will accept unaudited financial statements from the prior fiscal year but the prospective subgrantee must certify that it will provide financial statements from the prior fiscal year that are audited by an independent certified public accountant if its proposal is selected.
+In addition, the VCBB will require the submission of information from the prospective subgrantees that demonstrates sufficient funds are available for ongoing coverage of project and ongoing operational and administrative costs.
+This can include bank statements, open lines of credit, or other financial means by which the prospective subgrantee can demonstrate sufficient funding available.
+Pursuant to the NOFO at Sec.
+IV.C.2, the VCBB intends to disburse funding on a reimbursement basis.
+Prospective subgrantees must certify that they will have sufficient financial resources to cover its eligible costs for the Project until such time as the VCBB authorizes additional disbursements.

-17 NOFO, p.
-38.